Skip to content

 How Long Does Coke Stay in Your System?
 How Long Does Coke Stay in Your Urine?

 In determining how long does cocaine stay in your system, factors such as how frequently or heavily someone uses Coke may influence how long Coke stays in your system.
 If someone is a heavy user, the drug may be detectable in their system for longer than for someone who uses Coke occasionally.
-How quickly an individual’s metabolism works may also impact how long Coke stays in their system.
+How quickly an individual’s metabolism works may also impact how long Coke stays in the system.
 Therefore, results may vary from person to person and test to test.

 Cocaine Drug Facts Sheet Made Publicly Available by DEA for Drug Addiction Awareness